Camphor Laurel wood

 The boards are wooden so knife scratches will happen…but the Camphor is a medium density wood so knife marks will blend in over time, rather than big chunks like the cheap, bamboo boards or bits of plastic from plastic boards.

-What material is used to fill the wood holes in the timber?
+What material is used to fill imperfections in the timber?

-If a board has any naturally occurring holes in the wood (not every board has this), then we fill those holes with a clear resin which creates a smooth flat surface for your food prep.
+If a board has any naturally occurring holes or cracks in the wood (not every board has this), then we fill these with a clear resin which creates a smooth flat surface for your food prep.

 Why use Grapeseed oil?